hmbin/jb_wordpress/wp-content/plugins/slider-image/readme.txt

 If you think, that you found a bug in our [WordPress Slider](http://huge-it.com/slider/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 3.1.85 =
+* Firefox and explorer pause on hover bug fix, enqueue update.

 = 3.1.84 =
 * Thumbnails bug fixes, border size bug fixes.